natemking/ui_test/README.md

 ![javascript badge](https://img.shields.io/badge/javascript%20-%23323330.svg?&style=flat&logo=javascript&logoColor=%23F7DF1E)

 ## Description
-This repo is a test that a department at comcast used to give potential new hires to complete.
-The challenge is to create the page from scratch as per the instructions below.
+This repo is an old test that a department at comcast used to give potential new hires to complete.
+The challenge is to create the page from scratch as per the instructions below within 24 hours of beginning.
 The slider must be fully functional and the page mobile responsive.

 ## Instructions